 - Large enough to allow easy movement and turning around of your cat

 - Airline compliant (if you will be using it to transport a cat)

 - Strong/well put together (you don’t want one that is going to fall apart when you are transporting a cat)

-- Food/water storage, if will be spending an extended amount of time in the carrier (show cats, cats who travel with their family on holidays)
+- Food/water storage, if the cat will be spending an extended amount of time in the carrier (show cats, cats who travel with their family on holidays)

 The American Association of Feline Practitioniers offer additional tips for selecting a cat carrier:

-- Look for a carrier which has a removable top half
+- Look for a carrier that has a removable top half

 - Has openings in the top and front

 If you live in an area that has a risk of evacuations due to disasters (flooding, hurricanes, earthquakes, bush fires), there should be one carrier per cat, even if you have one sturdy one and several foldable soft carriers for emergencies.

 Introducing your cat to a cat carrier